 - (Alternatively, right-click the module project in the Project window and select “Install in Development IDE”.
 This is another way to install it for somebody who has the module project still open.)

-If you have installed Oracle Java 8 via default installers and you get the awkward message “not all requested modules can be enabled” in your Linux box when trying to create a new java project in Netbeans you should:
+If you have installed Oracle Java 8 via default installers and you get the awkward message “not all requested modules can be enabled” in your Linux box when trying to create a new project in Netbeans you should configure netbeans to use the proper jdk.

 - set netbeans_jdkhome to point to the proper location, eg: